 What users said

-The scheme has reached approximately 778,000 users since its launch, and Reading Well has had a hugely positive response from them: 80% found the common mental health conditions booklist and 96% said the same of the dementia and young people’s booklists.
+The scheme has reached approximately 778,000 users since its launch, and Reading Well has had a hugely positive response from them: 90% found the common mental health conditions booklist helpful or very helpful and 96% said the same of the dementia and young people’s booklists.
 This was the first time the impact of Reading Well for young people has been evaluated and the clear message is that the young people had found the books they had read helpful in understanding their mental health and wellbeing and dealing with difficult feelings and experiences.

 What library staff said